2017 United Express passenger removal: Congress

 A bipartisan group of senators on the Senate Commerce, Science and Transportation Committee described the incident as "disturbing", and wrote to Munoz and the Chicago Department of Aviation.
 The group sought information about the crew-scheduling mix-up that required passengers to give up their seats, and asked whether United considers bumping a passenger to accommodate employees to be the same as an "oversold" situation.
 They asked the Chicago Department of Aviation about their security protocols and whether Dao had been passive or threatening during the incident.
 Both parties were given until April 20, 2017, to respond.
 United Airlines submitted their response on April 26, 2017.

 Separately, twenty-one Democratic U.S. Senators wrote to Munoz to express their deep concern, and asked a range of questions about the incident, requesting a response by April 24, 2017.

 Congressional Delegate Eleanor Holmes Norton (D-DC) called for hearings from the House Transportation and Infrastructure (T&I) Committee.
 Dan Lipinski (D-IL), member of the House Transportation Committee's Aviation subcommittee, called on Congress to make legislative amendments to give passengers more rights and to prevent further similar incidents.
 Senator Robert Menendez (D-NJ) said the incident was disturbing and criticized Munoz's "empty apology."

-Senator Chris Van Hollen (D-MD) is drafting the "Customers Not Cargo Act", which would ban airlines from involuntarily bumping passengers who are already on the aircraft and seated.
+Senator Chris Van Hollen (D-MD) drafted the "Customers Not Cargo Act", which would ban airlines from involuntarily bumping passengers who are already on the aircraft and seated.
 He previously said United must do more than "apologize", and called for a full investigation.
 Separately, congresswoman Jan Schakowsky (D-IL) stated she intended to introduce legislation to end involuntary bumping of passengers, requiring airlines to increase their offer until a customer voluntarily gives up their seat.
 On April 26, 2017, Senators Maggie Hassan (D-NH) and Brian Schatz (D-Hawaii) introduced a bill which would change how airlines handle their boarding and bumping policies.
+The bill became law in October 2018 and is the basis for USDOT rules that protect passengers from removal or denial of boarding after check-in.

 Illinois General Assembly

-Illinois state Representative Peter Breen has introduced the Airline Passenger Protection Act in the Illinois House of Representatives.
+Illinois state Representative Peter Breen introduced the Airline Passenger Protection Act in the Illinois House of Representatives.
 The act forbids state or local government authorities from removing passengers that are not dangerous or causing a disturbance in non-emergency situations.
 It also forbids the state of Illinois from doing business with airlines whose policies allow removal of paying passengers to make room for employees traveling on non-revenue tickets.